Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 - Protect personal data with reasonable security measures

-- Limit data retention to what is necessary
+- Limit data retention to what's necessary

 - Restrict transfers of data outside Singapore